MyVil

 Lit-tle To-To," flying by in "Rather Be."

-Down here on the ground, where the air is brown and El Lay meets Nash Vegas,
+Down here on the ground, where the air is brown,

-Big Kenny's compadre young Jon Nicholson listens to the silence all night
+Big Kenny's young compadre Jon Nicholson can soul-shout all night long, while

 on the chorus.
-But he'll wake up, shook up by a girl who "steps to the car," tapping on the glass, to ask if he's cool.
+He'll wake up, shook up by a girl who "steps to the car," tapping on the glass, to ask if he's cool.
 Probably meaning, "Are you a cop?
 And/or about to attract one?"

 But he's shivering: "Well, how would I know, how does anybody

 know?"
-'Til he's sounding like, without or even with the buzz, is he, will he be, a gotta-be-me seeker, or (might-as-well-be) peddling covers on just another dead end street---either way, sashaying toward a squinted-out sell-by date?
+'Til he's sounding like: is he, will he be, a gotta-be-me seeker, and/or (might-as-well-be) peddling whutever on just another dead end street---either way, sashaying toward a squint-challenging sell-by date?
 "If you listen to yourself, you're just lying to yourself."
-But, no, actually, it's OK.
+It's OK, though.
 Jon's cool.

 .